allen-ardaniel/python-works/README.md

 # python-works
-Compilation of my works using the Python language in CIIT College of Arts and Technology.
+Compilation of my works and data set using the Python language and Microsoft Excel in CIIT College of Arts and Technology.